John H. Hays: Later life

 Hays returned to his family farm following the conclusion of the Civil War.
 However, he left to open a blacksmith shop in Greenfield, Iowa in 1868.
 He later moved to Troy, Idaho in 1888 and opened a new blacksmith shop.
 The shop was ultimately destroyed in a fire.
 Hays began prospecting following the destruction of his shop and experienced some success at mining for silver.
 In 1894, Hays was appointed City Marshall of Troy.

 Death

-On January 27, 1904, Hays attempted to arrest Paine Sly for domestic disturbance.
+On January 27, 1904, Hays attempted to arrest Paine Sly, an infamous locally known criminal, for domestic disturbance.
 Sly killed Hays in the ensuing shoot-out.
 Although fatally wounded, Hays returned fire and was able to injure Sly.
 Sly was later convicted of second-degree murder and sentenced to life in prison.